Simple interest is easy to calculate: your interest is the principal multiplied by the interest rate multiplied by the number of time intervals.

 - A major life event — Getting ready for a down payment?
 A wedding?
 A new addition to the family?
 All of these are great reasons to add to your savings.

-You will want to keep a high enough balance in your account to avoid any monthly service fees, which are charged by some bank accounts.
+You will want to keep a high enough balance in your account to avoid any monthly service fees, which are charged by some banks.

 How much should I add to my savings account each month?